 The libraries of the future should, as they do today, contribute to making knowledge and information accessible to as many people as possible without barriers.
 In this context, the open science movement provides important impulses.
 Whether and to what extent these can be implemented will be the result of a complex negotiation process.
 Scientists, universities, academic publishers and, of course, libraries each pursue their own interests and goals.
 Finding compromises is often difficult, but not impossible, as the DEAL negotiations show.

 However, the digitisation of science and the spread of open science also raise the question of whether libraries will continue to play a leading role in the science system in the future.
 It seems certain that the tasks and probably also the organisational structures of libraries will change significantly.
 Andreas Degkwitz, for example, can imagine the transformation towards an “interactive library as a virtual working space”.
 Digitisation and open science are therefore challenges, but even more opportunities for the sustainable further development of academic libraries.

 Where can I get more information about your master thesis?

 My master thesis is of course also available in open access.
 If you have any further questions or comments on this topic, please contact me!

 Thomas Gerdes: The Open Science movement and its importance for the academic libraries.
 An analysis of position papers and development perspectives.
 Berlin 2018 (Berliner Handreichungen zur Bibliotheks- und Informationswissenschaft, No. 428).
 DOI: 10.18452/18983 (link in German).

-Working Out Loud (WOL) is a method that promotes networking and purposeful...
+Working Out Loud promotes networking and collaboration.
+It is therefore predestined...